VictorErikson/notesApp/TOFIX.md

 \*FIX Errors:

--when click on another note in desktop do it update state so note changes

 -wrong color on the date-text at notes in edit daymode -wrong color on tags in note, edit, darkmode

 -fix so "loading content" doesnt blink by when screen-width changes
+        (set the allnotes/sidebar/heading elements outside so they dont reload when traveling between startpage and new/exisitng note page?)

 -fix so components that doesnt change are outside route so they dont have to re-render?